How To Prevent Your Dog From Getting Bored

 When dogs become destructive, often it’s simply because they are bored and haven’t had enough exercise.
 If you want to your dog to be happy and healthy instead of unhappy and destructive, then make sure you keep their mind active.
 Here are some ways to prevent your dog from getting bored.

-Brain games - You can get interactive toys for your dog.
+You can get Interactive Toys for your dog.
 Brain games can really get your dog’s mind thinking and keep them busy.
 Click here to purchase an interactive game for your dog by Nina Ottosson.

 Take your dog to agility classes or try a new dog sport such as Cani X or Flyball.
 This will give your dog both mental and physical stimulation.

 Leave toys while you are out

 When you leave your dog at home alone, make sure they have some toys to play with when you are out.
 They will then be less likely to become bored and will have something to do when left alone.

 Don’t forget to spend time interacting with your dog.
 As well as giving them cuddles, try and take some time out of your busy schedule to play with your dog.
 They will really appreciate it and it will help prevent them from getting bored.